emqx/cloud-docs/en_US/create/serverless.md

 # Create a Serverless Deployment

 EMQX Cloud Serverless Plan offers a cost-effective and efficient way for developers or small businesses to test and develop IoT applications.
-This plan is based on shared clusters and can be easily deployed in just a few simple steps.
+This plan is based on secure and scalable clusters and can be easily deployed in just a few simple steps.

 One of the biggest advantages of using Serverless deployment is that the billing for connection scenarios is based on actual usage.
-For more detailed information on the billing system, please refer to the pricing section in [Pricing and Billing](../price/pricing.md)."
+For more detailed information on the billing system, please refer to the pricing section in [Pricing and Billing](../price/pricing.md).

 ## Create a Deployment